 Teachers of years 4-12 across all curriculum areas are encouraged to embed the competition task into their teaching / learning program to develop literacy and language awareness.
 Teachers must ensure students read the Code of Conduct advice about photographing before engaging in the task.

 The printed size of the shortlisted photographs will depend on the quality and resolution of the image.
 Images must be in digital format taken with a good quality camera or phone camera (minimum 8 mps).
 Ideally, pixel size should be 5000 x 3800 and the total image size of 4-6 megabytes.
 Students should maximise the quality of the digital images by ensuring camera settings are set correctly.
 Entries that have been edited using image-editing software are eligible for submission.

 Students from Year 4-12 may enter the competition.

 Primary (Years 4-6)

 Upper (Years 10-12)

-15 shortlisted winners of each age category will receive a Winner’s Certificate, and their photograph will be featured in an exhibition in celebration of Languages Week (7-14 August, 2017).
-Shortlisted winners will be invited to attend the exhibition and will be notified via email by 24 July, 2017.
+5 shortlisted finalists of each age category will receive a Finalists’s Certificate and their photograph will be featured in an exhibition in celebration of Languages Week (5-9 August, 2019).
+Shortlisted finalists will be invited to attend the exhibition and will be notified via email.

 - Recognition that language and culture are linked to identity